-The employment of more than 1300 men—thanks to a solid waste management project funded by USAID’s Regional Afghan Municipalities Program for Urban Populations (RAMPUP) and implemented by FAF Development—is providing an alternative source of income to that provided by southern Afghanistan’s annual poppy harvest.
+The employment of more than 1300 men—thanks to a solid waste management project funded by USAID’s Regional Afghan Municipalities Program for Urban Populations (RAMPUP) and implemented by FAF Developments—is providing an alternative source of income to that provided by southern Afghanistan’s annual poppy harvest.
 In two years when RAMPUP ends, many of these laborers will become permanent municipal staff within the waste management department, allowing them to leave the necessity of illegal employment behind them.

 “If I did not have this employment, I would be harvesting poppies… what other option do I have?” – Ahdmadullah